gp-rgb/gp-rgb.github.io/_posts/2023-05-05-First_Post.md

 the choice of only australian animals is purely sentimental. the group consists of 3 marsupials, 3 birds, 3 reptiles and 1 monotreme.

-## multiclass loss function
+## model configuration

+a resnet18 model is to be used as a backbone for this example. resnet has excellent transfer-learning performance on image classification problems.

-a multiclass loss function is to be designed for the classifier.
+a multiclass loss function is to be designed for the classifier. i think cross-entropy is a good selection, as it is well-suited to non-binary (multiclass) classification problems.

+## training and testing

+the model was trained on 30 images per class, and tested with one image per class (300 total training images and 10 total testing images). fine-tuning resnet over 3 epochs is a suitable training method, and yielded great results. the model was able to identify all testing images with over 99% certainty.